A Semi-Parametric Bayesian Generalized Least Squares Estimator: Bayesian GLS with Dirichlet Process Prior

 \subsection{Literature Review}

-Bayesian attempts to incorporate heterogeneity in the hyper-parameters of the errors, and consequently in their distributions, can be traced back to Geweke (1993).
-He introduced a Bayesian \textsc{gls} where an inverse gamma prior is introduced for variances of the errors, each of which had a normal distribution.
-Geweke (1993) demonstrated that such a scale mixture of normal distributions is equivalent to the errors having a t-distribution.
+Bayesian attempts to incorporate heterogeneity in the distributional parameters of the errors in the linear regression model can be traced back to \hyperlink{Geweke, 1993}{Geweke (1993)} with the use of an inverse gamma prior for the variances of the errors.
+He demonstrates that such a scale mixture of normal distributions is equivalent to the errors having a t-distribution.

-Although the model with the t-distributed errors is flexible, this approach depends upon the assumption that the normal distributions are mixed with inverse gamma distributed variances.
-As pointed out by Koop (2003), relaxing this assumption results in more flexible models, given that the errors are no longer restricted to having a t-distribution.
-This can be done by using a Dirichlet prior (the conjugate prior of a multinomial distribution) to mix a finite number of normal distributions.
-The Dirichlet mixture model has emerged as a widely applied methodology for capturing heterogeneity in both linear and non-linear models, including Allenby et al. (1998), Li and Tobias (2011) and Chigira and Shiba (2015).
-However, the main limitation is that it takes a fairly difficult test procedure to determine the ``correct'' number of mixing components.
+Although the model with the t-distributed errors is more flexible than assuming a normal distribution for the errors, this approach depends upon the assumption that the normal distributions are mixed with inverse gamma distributed variances.
+As pointed out by \hyperlink{Koop, 2003}{Koop (2003)}, relaxing this assumption results in more flexible models, given that the errors are no longer restricted to having a t-distribution.
+This can be done by using a Dirichlet prior, the conjugate prior of a multinomial distribution, to mix a finite number of normal distributions.

+The Dirichlet mixture model has emerged as a widely applied methodology for capturing heterogeneity in both linear and non-linear models, c.f., \hyperlink{Allenby et al., 1998}{Allenby et al. (1998)}, \hyperlink{Li and Tobias, 2011}{Li and Tobias (2011)} and \hyperlink{Chigira and Shiba, 2015}{Chigira and Shiba (2015)}.
+The main limitation is that it takes a fairly difficult test procedure to determine the ``correct'' number of mixing components.

-In the wake of this limitation of the Dirichlet mixture model, it seems more reasonable to let the data and the prior determine the number of normal components jointly.
-This can be achieved using a Dirichlet prior of infinite dimension, which is the Dirichlet process ($\mathcal{DP}$) introduced by Ferguson (1973)\footnote{See Teh (2011) and Gershman and Blei (2012) for reviews of the Dirichlet process.}. $\mathcal{DP}$ is the conjugate prior for an infinite dimension, non-parametric multinomial distribution.
+In the wake of this limitation of the Dirichlet mixture model, it seems more reasonable to let the data and the prior jointly determine the number of normal components in the mixture.
+This can be achieved using a Dirichlet prior of infinite dimension, which is the Dirichlet process ($\mathcal{DP}$) introduced by \hyperlink{Ferguson, 1973}{Ferguson (1973)}\footnote{See \hyperlink{Teh, 2011}{Teh (2011)} and \hyperlink{Gershman and Blei, 2012}{Gershman and Blei (2012)} for reviews of the Dirichlet process.}. $\mathcal{DP}$ is the conjugate prior for a non-parametric multinomial distribution of infinite dimensions.
 The generic form of the $\mathcal{DP}$ can be written as

 where $\alpha>0$ is the concentration parameter, and $F_0$ is the base distribution. $F$ is a random distribution that is discrete with probability one\footnote{The level of discreteness is influenced by $\alpha$, the concentration parameter.}.